GenisysPro/GenisysPro/README.md

 -------------
 * [Pocket Server] (https://github.com/fengberd/MinecraftPEServer) - Run PocketMine-MP op Android-apparaten

-Licentie
+License
 -------------
-  Dit programma is gratis software: u kunt het opnieuw distribueren en / of wijzigen Het is onder de voorwaarden van de GNU General Public License zoals gepubliceerd door De Free Software Foundation, ofwel versie 3 van de licentie, of (Naar keuze) elke latere versie.
+  	This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-  Dit programma wordt verdeeld in de hoop dat het nuttig zal zijn, Maar zonder enige garantie; Zonder zelfs de impliciete garantie van VERKOOPBAARHEID OF GESCHIKTHEID VOOR EEN BEPAALD DOEL.
-Zie de GNU General Public License voor meer informatie.
+  	This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-  U had een kopie van de GNU General Public License moeten ontvangen Samen met dit programma.
-Zo niet, zie <http://www.gnu.org/licenses/>.
+  	You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.